Middle Class Scholarship

-8. To get assistance completing the FAFSA or CA Dream Act Application, students are encouraged to attend a free Cash for College workshop in your community beginning on October 1st, but before the March 2nd application deadline.
+8. To get assistance completing the FAFSA or CA Dream Act Application, students are encouraged to attend a free Cash for College workshop in their community beginning on October 1st, but before the March 2nd application deadline.
 Students must reapply each year.
-For workshop locations and more information on Cash for College, please visit cash4college.csac.ca.gov.

-10. If you need more information about this scholarship, contact your UC or CSU campus Financial Aid Office or check your mygrantinfo.csac.ca.gov account.
+10. If you need more information about this scholarship, contact your UC, CSU or CA Community College financial aid office or check your WebGrants 4 Students account.

 - Attend a California high school for a minimum of 3 years or attain credits equivalent to 3 or more years of high school coursework and have a combination of 3 or more years at a California elementary or secondary school or attained credits at a CA community college totaling 3 or more years, or a combination of any of the previous, totaling 3 or more years, AND

 - Enroll in an accredited and qualified California college or university; and,